UD Arena: NCAA basketball tournament hosting

 The arena has hosted NCAA Tournament games 24 times since it opened.
 Along with its hosting duties for the NCAA Men's Division I Basketball Opening Round game ("play-in" game), it also served as the host of the Midwestern Collegiate Conference (now Horizon League) men's basketball conference tournament from 1989 to 1991 and was the host of the Atlantic Ten Basketball tournament in 2003 and 2004.
 The arena hosted the Opening Round game through 2010, when it was also a regional venue for the women's tournament.
 It then became the first location for the revised opening round of four games for the men's tournament in March 2011.

-The University of Dayton Arena hosted the Round of 64 and Round of 32 games of the 2001, 2009, and 2013 NCAA men's basketball tournaments.
+The University of Dayton Arena hosted the Round of 64 and Round of 32 games of the 2001, 2006, 2009, and 2013 NCAA men's basketball tournaments.
 UD Arena hosted the First Four games every year since 2011, with the exceptions of 2020 (in which the entire tournament was canceled due to the COVID-19 pandemic in the United States) and 2021 (in which the entire tournament was moved to within the state of Indiana due to logistical concerns amid the pandemic).
-Through March 13, 2019, it has hosted 123 games in the NCAA men's basketball tournament over its history, making it the most used venue to host NCAA Men's Tournament games ahead of Kansas City's Municipal Auditorium which has hosted 83.
+The arena hosted the final game of legendary Kentucky head coach Adolph Rupp's career in 1972 as Kentucky fell to Florida State.
+Through the 2024 tournament, it has hosted 135 games in the NCAA men's basketball tournament over its history, making it the most used venue to host NCAA Men's Tournament games ahead of Kansas City's Municipal Auditorium which has hosted 83.

+Because of its unique hosting position within the NCAA tourney, this creates a situation where the Flyers cannot play as the home team if invited to a non-NCAA tournament, which happened in 2025 when the Flyers were drawn as the #1 seed in the 2025 NIT in their region; the Flyers had to then play the Florida Atlantic Owls at their home arena in Boca Raton, Florida instead.